 The Group's investment properties include 144.4 hectares of land in Palawan, 36.9 hectares of land in Cebu, and 97.4 hectares of land in Guimaras.

-In 2019, the Company purchased two (2) commercial units amounting to ₱293.6 million (exclusive of VAT) which are held for lease to other parties and associate.
+Condominium pertains to the two (2) commercial condominium units purchased by the Company in 2019 and are held for lease to other parties and associate.
+The aggregate fair value of these investment properties as at December 31, 2020 amounted to ₱3.88 billion.

-Based on the valuation performed by professionally qualified, accredited and independent appraisers as at October 2019 to January 2020, the aggregate fair market values of land amounted to \$\mathbb{P}3,602.6\$ million.
+Fair valuation of the land properties was performed by professionally qualified, SEC-accredited and independent appraisers as at October 2019 to January 2020.
 The fair value was determined using the sales comparison approach which considers the sale of similar or substitute properties, related market data and the assets' highest and best use.
 The fair value of the investment properties is categorized as Level 3 which used adjusted inputs for valuation that are unobservable as of the date of valuation.